How to promote cervical health

 Cervical cancer is a type of cancer that occurs in the cells of the cervix, the lowermost part of the uterus.
 It was once one of the most common causes of cancer death for Americans with cervixes, according to the American Cancer Society (ACS).
 Thanks to the increased use of the Pap test, cervical cancer death rates have dropped significantly in the past 40 years.

 Although cervical cancer death rates have fallen, it's still important to promote cervical health because all people with a cervix are at risk for the disease.
-In the United States, about 14,480 new cases of invasive cervical cancer were diagnosed in 2021, and about 4,290 individuals died of the disease.
+According to the Centers for Disease Control and Prevention (CDC), each year in the United States, about 11,500 new cases of cervical cancer are diagnosed and about 4,000 women die of this cancer.
 Most people who are diagnosed with cervical cancer have not been screened recently, but screening is important for early detection.

 What are the symptoms of cervical cancer?